Aashin-A-P/smart_legal_judgment_prediction_system/README.md

-# smart_legal_judgment_prediction_system
+# Smart Legal Judgment Prediction System using Multi-Attention and Graph-Augmented Reasoning
 An AI powered Legal Judgment Prediction System that predicts the outcome of a case in the Indian Court of Law based on multi-attention layers and graph-augmented reasoning.

-Smart Legal Judgment Prediction System using Multi-Attention and Graph-Augmented Reasoning

 This project has been done under Dr. M.R.
 Sumalatha as part of the Final Year Project (Project I) of 7th Semester.
 The project deals with predicting statutes and charges provided the factual descriptions and also providing explanation for the prediction.